mmeendez8/mmeendez8.github.io/_posts/2024-12-05-gpu-normalization.md

 This post has been on my to-do list for a long time, and I’m excited to finally have the time to write it.
 I hope you find it useful because it’s about a topic I find very interesting.

 It all started while I was testing some of our internal data preprocessing pipelines and began thinking about the performance of the normalization step.
 Image normalization is a straightforward process: subtract the mean and divide by the standard deviation.
-At first glance, this seems like a task where a GPU should provide a significant speed-up and you’re probably thinking the same!
-But is that really the case?
+These operations are well-suited for parallel processing, which is where GPUs excel.
+However, there are a few other factors to consider, such as data types and data transfer between the CPU and GPU.

-This question motivated me to investigate further, and surprisingly, it led to an even more interesting finding...
+In this post, I’ll compare the performance differences between CPU and GPU when normalizing images, and explore the impact of data types and data transfer.
+Let’s get started!

 ## Setup